 The revolutionary A. Lange & Sohne Zeitwerk was unveiled by the German brand in May 2009.
 At that time, it was one of the most daring and controversial (as well as immensely beautiful from the point of view of pure engineering) models from the German manufacture.
 Although not as deliberately high-tech as some wristwatches made by, say, Louis Moinet -another brand that is known for its audacious approach to industrial design- this “digital” timekeeper attracted a lot of attention even before it went on sale later that year.

-While the concept of a mechanical watch with a digital time display format is by no means new (a similar approach was used in the new IWC Da Vinci Perpetual Calendar Digital Date-Month watch, but it only displayed the “date” and “month” reading in simple “DD” / “MM” format), the movement design is absolutely revolutionary and the watch itself is completely stunning in its gorgeous combination of explicitly simplistic exterior and a highly complicated (and extremely finely crafted) mechanism.
+While the concept of a mechanical watch with a digital time display format is by no means new (a similar approach was used in the new IWC Da Vinci Perpetual Calendar Digital Date-Month collection, but it only displayed the “date” and “month” reading in simple “DD” / “MM” format), the movement design is revolutionary and the watch itself is completely stunning in its gorgeous combination of explicitly simplistic exterior and a highly complicated (and extremely finely crafted) mechanism.

-The A. Lange & Sohne Zeitwerk‘s main point of attraction is its huge (Being 33.6 mm in diameter, it leaves no vacant space inside the gorgeous 41.9mm case made either of 18-karat gold -rose or yellow- or of even more expensive platinum!) hand-wound Caliber L043.1 movement.
+The A. Lange & Sohne Zeitwerk‘s main point of attraction is the huge (Being 33.6 mm in diameter, it leaves no vacant space inside the gorgeous 41.9mm case made either of 18-karat gold -rose or yellow- or of even more expensive platinum!) hand-wound Caliber L043.1.

 Developed and assembled in-house, comprising 388 parts and sitting on 66 synthetic jewels needed to reduce friction and increase available power reserve, the movement is designed in such a way as to ensure a simultaneous and instant jump of the three numeral discs, one of which displays hour and the others indicate minutes (see the image below).

 Doing so requires an impressive -perhaps, even tremendous for such a tiny mechanism- the amount of energy that must be unleashed at just the right time in a perfectly synchronized burst of energy needed to turn the disks with great speed.
 The German watchmakers decided that a compact secondary source of power, a so-called remontoire, will be the best way to store and deliver the needed energy.